datstartup/ubuntuopenbox/_posts/2020-06-08-crontab-basic.md

 * More:
    * `restart = stop + start`
    * `reload = remain running + re-read configuration file`
-   * So if `reload` does exist, it is preferable to `restart` because it will be no down time.
+   * So if `reload` does exist, it is preferable to `restart` because there will be no down time.

-* If you want a thoroughly read here: [The Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#s-writing-init)
+* If you want a thoroughly read, go here: [The Debian Policy Manual](https://www.debian.org/doc/debian-policy/ch-opersys.html#s-writing-init)

 ## 5. Check the service status